astropy/astropy/docs/development/building.rst

 Building on Windows
 *******************

-The easiest option is to use Python installation from Miniconda.
+The most convenient option is to use Python installation from Miniconda.
 If you like Unix-like commands, Git Bash, which comes installed with Git, complements Miniconda pretty well, as long as Miniconda is installed with the option for it to be available system-wide (the option that is not recommended by the